Hellisotherpeople/Active-Explainable-Classification/README.md

 Changelog:
 8/8/2019 -
 * Added Keras model support - now utilizes by default KNN if not in Keras mode and a Neural Network if in Keras mode.
-* Added HTML exporting of model explanations.
+* Added HTML exporting of model explanations. - Thank you ELI5!
 * Tested the possibility of doing Multilabel classification with TextExplainer... doesn't seem to work :(
 * Added pictures